If you think things are weird now, wait until we do the amazing, unbelievable, and incredible global rollout of 5G!

 Enumerating the Countless Vulnerabilities

-Even if it were possible to lock down the software vulnerabilities within the network, the network is also being managed by software—often early generation artificial intelligence—that itself can be vulnerable.
-An attacker that gains control of the software managing the networks will also control the network.
+Even if it were possible to lock down the software vulnerabilities within the network, the network is also being managed by software—often early-generation artificial intelligence—that itself can be vulnerable.
+An attacker who gains control of the software managing the networks will also control the network.

 In addition, the dramatic expansion of bandwidth that makes 5G viable creates additional avenues of attack.

 Finally, there is a major vulnerability created by attaching tens of billions of hackable smart devices (actually, little computers) to the network colloquially referred to as IoT.
-This yields to a plan for a diverse and seemingly inexhaustible list of IoT-enabled activities, ranging from public safety devices, to battlefield equipment, to medical devices like CT scanners, pacemakers and insulin pumps, to transportation robotics, all of which come with a set of uniquely vulnerable exposures.
+This yields a plan for a diverse and seemingly inexhaustible list of IoT-enabled activities, ranging from public safety devices to battlefield equipment, to medical devices like CT scanners, pacemakers, and insulin pumps, to transportation robotics, all of which come with a set of uniquely vulnerable exposures.